MDP Planning as Policy Inference: Discussion

 \section{Discussion}

-This work argues that classical MDP planning can be viewed as \emph{posterior inference over policies} without altering the underlying optimality criterion.
-The key modeling move is to treat a policy as the latent variable and to assign it an unnormalized probability of optimality that is monotone in its \emph{expected return} (Eq.~\eqref{eqn:logp_pi}).
-This yields a well-defined posterior distribution over policies whose modes coincide with return-maximizing solutions, while posterior dispersion provides an explicit and interpretable notion of uncertainty about optimal behavior.
+We view episodic MDP planning as \emph{posterior inference over policies} without changing the expected-return criterion.
+The key move is to treat a policy as the latent variable and assign it an unnormalized probability of optimality that is monotone in its \emph{expected return} (Eq.~\eqref{eqn:logp_pi}).
+The resulting posterior concentrates on return-maximizing policies, while its dispersion provides an explicit notion of uncertainty about optimal behavior.

-\paragraph{Why a Bayesian posterior over policies?} A posterior over policies is a natural object for planning because it separates \emph{solution uncertainty} from \emph{environment randomness}.
-In conventional approximate planning and RL, uncertainty about what to do is often absorbed into heuristic choices (e.g., exploration bonuses, entropy coefficients, or approximation artifacts), and is therefore hard to interpret.
-Here, uncertainty is part of the model: policies with similar expected returns plausibly coexist in the posterior, whereas policies with substantially lower return are exponentially suppressed.
-This framing makes it possible to use general-purpose inference tools and to reason about decision-making as \emph{probabilistic selection among coherent behaviors} rather than as direct optimization of a single parametric stochastic policy.
+\paragraph{Why a posterior over policies?} A policy posterior separates \emph{solution uncertainty} from \emph{environment randomness}.
+Policies with comparable expected return coexist in the posterior, while substantially worse policies are exponentially downweighted.
+This yields a direct decision semantics: acting corresponds to probabilistic selection among coherent behaviors, rather than optimizing a single parametric stochastic policy.